pgThiago/pgThiago/README.md

 #### React && React Native && Node.js since my goal is to be a
 #### full stack developer.
 ---
-#### If you are also beginner at programming world, let's go together:
+#### If you are also a beginner at programming world, let's go together:
 [LinkedIn](www.linkedin.com/in/thiago-silva-bb2b67185)